Bayesian power spectral density estimation for LISA noise based on penalized splines with a parametric boost: Simulation study

 where $\sigma^2$ is the variance and $(a_1,a_2,a_3,a_4)$ are the AR model parameters.
 We set $f_s = 1$, the variance to unity, and $a_1 = 0.9$, $a_2 = -0.9$, $a_3 = 0.9$, $a_4 = -0.9$, following previous work~\cite{edwards_bayesian_2019, maturana-russel_bayesian_2021}.
 These parameters produce a spectrum with two sharp peaks (Figure~\ref{fig:PSD}).
 Estimation accuracy is measured using the integrated absolute error,

 where $\hat{S}(f)$ is the pointwise posterior median.

 We simulate series of length $n \in \{128, 256, 512\}$, generating $500$ independent realizations for each $n$.
 For each realization, we estimate the log-spectral density by running $20,000$ iterations with a $1,000$-iteration burn-in, and a thinning factor of $10$, resulting in $1,900$ samples for posterior inference.
-We place $20$ knots using the quantile-based method here, applied to the periodogram and parametric PSD ratio.
 We calculate the covariance matrix from a large posterior sample to initialize the AMH algorithm across the simulations to generate the posterior samples.

 We compare the two following semi-parametric PSD models within the framework of Section~\ref{sec:model}: \begin{itemize} \item Model 1: $S_\text{par}(f_l)$ is a flat, uninformative white-noise (WN) PSD, with deviations absorbed by the spline correction, $c(f_l)S_\text{WN}(f_l)$. \item Model 2: $S_\text{par}(f_l)$ is an AR(4) PSD with parameters estimated by likelihood maximization, corrected in the same way, $c(f_l)S_{\text{AR}(4)}(f_l)$. \end{itemize}